aberner6/sceneK/README.md

 - Diagram the items that "pulled" stories out of you most easily

 ### Class II: Wednesday
-- Review Assignment 1 + learnings
+- Review Assignment 0 readings (30 min)
-- Lecture: tools for people-centered interaction design: how we learn, how we get inspired
+- Lecture: tools for people-centered interaction design: how we learn, how we get inspired (30 min)
   - Prep for: conducting interviews and field research
+- Watch: [Everyone around you has a story the world needs to hear](https://www.ted.com/talks/dave_isay_everyone_around_you_has_a_story_the_world_needs_to_hear/transcript?language=en), by Dave Isay (10 min)
-- Lecture: discussion and overview on heritage-identity, storytelling
+- Lecture: discussion and overview on heritage-identity, storytelling tactics (30 min)
-- Discussion of Assignment 1
+- Planning Assignment 1 (30 min)
+  - Field observation: plan to spend 1 hr
+    - Where to go
+  - Interview: plan to spend 1 hr
+    - Who to talk with
+  - Prep: plan to spend 1 hr
+    - Questions to ask
+    - Materials / prompts
+  - Consent forms
+  - Camera: charged and with storage available!
+- Attend [CIID Open Lecture](http://ciid.dk/jan-christoph-zoels-and-matt-cottam/) on exhibition design and interaction design

+**Bonus exercises** <br>
+- Exercise searching (30 min)
+  - Look at 3 projects related to story-telling from this list.
+Share why 1 stands out.
+- Exercise: hunt for satisfying interactions
+  - Come back together and share - what is behind satisfaction?
+- Exercise: hunt for curiosity-provoking interactions
+  - Come back together and share - what provokes this interest?

 **Assignment Week 1:**<br>
 In this assignment, you are engaging with two elements of the course:<br>